 Missing-Child, Emergency-Response, Quick-Reference Guide (English) Missing-Child, Emergency-Response, Quick-Reference Guide (Spanish) When Your Child is Missing: A Family Survival Guide (English) When Your Child is Missing: A Family Survival Guide (Spanish)

-Special considerations for a missing child with special needs
+Are there any additional considerations for children missing with special needs?

 Finding and safely recovering a missing child with special needs can also present a unique and difficult challenge for families, law enforcement, first responders and search teams.
 The behaviors and actions of a missing child with special needs are often much different than those of a missing non-affected child.
 A special needs condition may be characterized by debilitating physical impairments, social impairments, cognitive impairments or communication challenges.
 While the behaviors will differ from child-to-child, missing children with special needs may: